fluent/fluent-plugin-splunk/README.hec.md

 The default: `"\n"`

-The line breaker used when multiple records is sent at once.
+The line breaker used when multiple records are sent at once.

 ### use_ssl